AlvaroErd/MarvelSuperHeroes/README.md

 ## Known bugs to fix 😅

-- The api call makes too many requests and exceeds the set limit
-- No message is displayed when that limit is exceeded
 - The splash screen is only compatible with android 12 onwards
 - Gaussian blur of the background image in the main view is only supported on android 12 onwards
 - The searchbar does not filter by name